 “The Grotesque Room”.
-The plot evolves around a man and a woman, waking
+The plot revolves around a man and a woman, waking

 up in a gallery showing Detto’s artwork.
 They cannot leave the room.
 After one

 hour they fall in love.
 Live music, angels and ghosts are involved.
 After the

-couple died, the curtain opens up again, with the same words, the same gestures.
+couple died, the curtain opens again, with the same words, the same gestures.

 But this time the resurrected couple is aware of the repetition.
 They try to leave

 but they cannot change the text.
 Text and image unfold together a seductive trap

 that cages and terrorizes the players with a magic spell thereby referring to dark

 tales of the Romantic age.
-The play was performed at different places in Munich in
+The play was performed at different theaters in

 In 2001, Michael Detto had a solo exhibition at Literatur Moths in Munich.
 He